gfrey/smutje/README.md

 * `write_template`: Uses the `write_file` logic but will send the file's content through the template engine first, i.e. you can again use the dish's attributes in the content.
+* `jenkins_artifact`: Given the information for a jenkins host and job it will download the artifact if it changed since the last run using the artifacts fingerprint.

 The command line itself is rendered with the template engine, i.e. again the attributes can be used.